vcristiani/galaxy-chop/docs/source/index.rst

    :target: https://github.com/leliel12/diseno_sci_sfw
    :alt: Curso doctoral FAMAF: Diseño de software para cómputo científico

-**GalaxyChop** is a Python code that tackles the dynamical decomposition problem by utilizing clustering techniques in phase space for stellar galactic components.
+**GalaxyChop** is a Python package that tackles the dynamical decomposition problem by using clustering techniques in phase space for stellar galactic components.

-It runs in numerical N-body simulations populated with Semi-analytical models and full Hydrodynamical simulations, such as Illustris TNG.
+It runs in numerical N-body simulations populated with semi-analytical models and full hydrodynamical simulations, such as Illustris TNG.

 | **Authors**